 Boulder was recently named one of America's hottest up-and-coming coffee cultures by Expedia and is tied with Seattle for coffee shops per capita.
 Below is a sampling of hot spots to get you started, but you could well make a grand tour of Boulder coffeehouses that would have you buzzing for days.

-Working closely with farmers in far-flung regions, Ozo has a well-deserved reputation in Boulder for its top-quality beans, precise roasting and flavorful brewing.
-In fact, many of the chefs we interviewed named Ozo as a favorite way to start the day (with three locations to choose from).
-So well versed in the art of coffee roasting and brewing is Ozo that their training lab is one of the few accredited by the Specialty Coffee Association of America.
-You can even take roasting or barista courses here if you wish, or attend a fascinating cupping event (the coffee version of a tasting).
+Working closely with farmers in far-flung regions, OZO Coffee has a well-deserved reputation in Boulder for its top-quality beans, precise roasting and flavorful brewing.
+In fact, many of the chefs we interviewed named OZO as a favorite way to start the day (with four Boulder locations to choose from).
+So well versed in the art of coffee roasting and brewing is OZO that their training lab is one of the few accredited by the Specialty Coffee Association of America.
+Men's Journal named OZO one of the Top 25 Coffee Roasters in America.

 Boxcar's chic space (shared with a gourmet deli) and the science-lab beakers and burners behind the counter clue you in right away to the fact that this coffee shop takes its craft seriously.
 Boxcar’s knowledgeable baristas take their time creating the perfect cup, so don’t expect to be slung a half-caff soy toffee macchiato in 10 seconds flat — it’s just the basics here, and they are slowly, meticulously hand-crafted to perfection.

 In one of the historic cottages at Chautauqua (a historic district at the foot of the Flatirons) is this charming little shop, open from May through September.
 The General Store is steps away from Boulder’s most popular hiking area, Chautauqua Trail Head, and serves up a mean latte, fragrant local teas, ice cream and other yummy treats, great for a pre- or post-hike pick-me-up.